hamishmaritz/MyLearnings/README.md

 Multiple Inheritance
 -----------------
-* What is multiple inheritance?
+* **What is multiple inheritance?**
 > Answer

-* Is it legal in C#?
+* **Is it legal in C#?**

-> Answer
+> C# Only allows Single Inheritance

-* Can you implement two interfaces with the same method name and signature?
+* **Can you implement two interfaces with the same method name and signature?**

-> Answer
+No, its an error

+If two interfaces contain a method with the same signature but different return types, then it is impossible to implement both the interface simultaneously.

-* Explain the difference between encapsulation and composition and when you would use each
+* **Explain the difference between encapsulation and composition and when you would use each**

-> Answer
+Composition is when I take a component and make use of it within another component.
+Whether that component is encapsulated or not is somewhat tangential to the fact that I’m using it—hopefully it’s well-encapsulated, but that doesn’t always have to be the case.

+Encapsulation is a measure of how well I’ve “hidden away” the various details a client might take a dependency on by accident; the danger being, if I change those details, clients will have to change (or at least recompile) in order to reflect those changes that they didn’t request (or should have even known about).
+The basic question of encapsulation is, “If I change <this detail> about component X, does any user of X even know that I did?”
+If the answer is no, then X is well-encapsulated

-* When is inheritance better than composition?
+* **When is inheritance better than composition?**

 > It is generally recommended to use composition over inheritance.
 This way, different responsibilities are nicely split into different objects owned by their parent object.
 This means we should not use inheritance to add extra functionality, because this case is handled by composition in a much cleaner way.